aman-ankur/walkumentary/README.md

 ## Overview

-Walkumentary is a **modern, cost-optimized mobile web application** that transforms how you explore new places.
-Using cutting-edge AI technology, it generates personalized audio tours for landmarks and points of interest.
+Walkumentary is a **modern mobile web application** that transforms how you explore new places.
+Discover the world like never before with cutting-edge AI technology that generates personalized audio tours for landmarks and points of interest, complete with live map navigation and interactive location tracking.

 ## Key Features